tencent cloud

 }

-Manual-commit offsets: After processing messages, consumers need to manually commit their offsets.
-The advantage of this method is that it allows for precise control over offset commit, avoiding duplicate message consumption or loss.
-However, it should be noted that manual commit can lead to high broker CPU usage, affecting performance.
-As message volume increases, CPU consumption will be significantly high, affecting other features of the broker.
-Therefore, it is recommended to commit offset after a certain number of messages.
+Manual offset commit: After processing messages, the consumer needs to manually commit offsets.
+The advantage of this approach is precise control over offset commits, preventing duplicate message consumption or message loss.
+However, note that overly frequent manual offset commits can cause high CPU usage on the Broker, impacting performance.
+As message volume increases, high CPU consumption may affect other features of the Broker.
+Therefore, it is recommended to commit offsets at certain message intervals.

 import org.apache.kafka.clients.consumer.ConsumerConfig;